Automotive hemming

 Hemming is a technology used in the automotive industry to join inner and outer closure panels together (hoods, doors, tailgates, etc.).
 It is the process of bending/folding the flange of the outer panel over the inner one.
 The accuracy of the operation significantly affects the appearance of the car’s outer surfaces and is therefore a critical factor in the final quality of a finished vehicle.

 Hemming processes

 Press hemming

-Hemming presses are widely used in automotive manufacturing for hemming of sheet-metal body components.
-The process uses traditional hydraulically operated ‘stamping presses’ to hem closure parts, and, being the last forming process in stamping, it largely determines the external quality of such automotive parts as doors, hood and trunk lid.
+Hemming presses are widely used in automotive manufacturing for the hemming of sheet-metal body components.
+The process uses traditional hydraulically operated ‘stamping presses’ to hem closure parts, and, being the last forming process in stamping, it largely determines the external quality of such automotive parts as doors, hoods, and trunk lids.